Symboreka/symboreka.github.io/_posts/2024-11-28-vim-cheatsheet.md

 ## Modes

 There are several Modes in vim.
 Every time you use vim, you are in one of those modes.
 After starting up vim, you are in "Normal Mode".
 You cannot write text here, but you can navigate and edit your text.
 Here is a quick overview of the modes in vim
+For beginners, only the first 4 modes are important.

 Mode | Keys | Purpose
 --|--|--